 In 2002 Jacqueline was awarded the OBE for services to literacy in schools and from 2005 to 2007 she was the Children’s Laureate.
 In 2008 she became Dame Jacqueline Wilson.

 Where were you born?

 I was born in Bath, but we moved to Kingston when I was little.
 I've lived here ever since.

 What sort of family do you have?

-I don't have any brothers or sisters and my Dad died long ago, but my Mum is still very much alive.
+I don't have any brothers or sisters and my Dad died long ago.
+My mum lived into her 90s so I hope I’ve inherited her genes!
 I have one lovely grown up daughter Emma.